 He is also looking forward to reminiscing about his Waterloo days.
 “This program gives me an opportunity to give back to Waterloo in whatever small way possible and return to the memorable life experiences that Waterloo has given me,” he said.

-He currently shuttles between his home base Dubai (UAE) and new venture in Doha (Qatar).
+He currently shuttles between Dubai (UAE) and Doha (Qatar).
+Doha is a regional destination of choice for the international MICE market and an emerging international city determined to become a hub for arts culture and sports.
 Salman hopes to bring alumni living in his region together to network and enhance each other’s careers and businesses.

 Karim has been living in Dubai for over 12 years, having escaped Toronto and Waterloo’s frigid winters and looking for international experience!
 Following just over 3 years with PwC in Dubai, he has been the regional Finance Director for both public and private companies in the UAE, where he has been responsible for business strategy and led successful business turnarounds.